kadadi92/lanyon/_posts/2017-02-06-chapter-2-dare-take-off-ah.md

 ---
 title: Chapter 2 - You Dare To take Off Ah
 layout: post
+category: A Warm Wedding and A New Bride of Young Master Lu
 ---
 <p>They were in the presidential room now.</p>
 <p>A charming man with perfect figure sat down on the sofa.
 Su Jian An couldn't stop staring into his sexy lips.</p>